pirosikick/eslintrc-editor/docs/rules/no-void.md

-# Disallow use of void operator. (no-void)
+# Disallow use of the void operator. (no-void)

-The `void` operator takes operand and returns `undefined`: `void expression` will evaluate `expression` and return `undefined`.
-It can be used to suppress any side effects `expression` may produce:
+The `void` operator takes an operand and returns `undefined`: `void expression` will evaluate `expression` and return `undefined`.
+It can be used to ignore any side effects `expression` may produce:

-The common case of using `void` operator is to get "pure" `undefined` value as prior to ES5 `undefined` variable was mutable:
+The common case of using `void` operator is to get a "pure" `undefined` value as prior to ES5 the `undefined` variable was mutable:

 ```js
 // will always return undefined